TypingWithBeako/Re_Zero/README.md

 - MicroModal

-## Built From Scratch
+## Core Video Logic Built From Scratch

-This project was built from scratch using pure JavaScript, HTML, and CSS, without relying on any frameworks or libraries.
-This approach allowed for greater control over the design and functionality, resulting in a highly customized and optimized user experience.
+The core video player logic, dynamic content switching, and state management were built from scratch using pure JavaScript, HTML, and CSS.
+Styling is enhanced with Tailwind CSS, UI components are provided by Flowbite, DOM manipulation is simplified with jQuery, and modal dialogs are implemented with MicroModal.

 > "Let's start here, from square one.
-No,...
-From Zero!" - Rem, Re:Zero
+No,.. from Zero!" - Rem, Re:Zero